AdvancedRx Project Plan · Updated 2026-06-11

 Rotation

 Managed Identity is auto-rotated by Azure.
-Connected App secret rotation handled at step 4.
+ECA consumer-secret rotation (Key Vault) handled at step 4.

 Compromise